mmlab-aueb/nmp/av-delay-measurements-v2/SFU/README.md

 It receives UDP packets in 3 UDP ports (given as arguments) and sends these packets to 3 given IP's and corresponding ports.

+It can be used both for audio and video.

+It assumes that there are 2 or 3 clients in the same LAN with the IP's 10.0.0.X which want to send and receive audio and video between them.

 ### Build

 ```bash